Bachelor of Laws

 If you want to establish a point of difference from other Law graduates, but do not want to complete a double degree, you could consider postgraduate study.
 Options include:

-With the largest Law internship paper of any New Zealand law school, this UC course and the clinical and community work experience available can really give your resumé the edge over other graduates.
+With one of the largest Law internship courses of any New Zealand law school, this UC course and the clinical and community work experience available can really give your résumé the edge over other graduates.

 Graduates can become a practice solicitor, in-house lawyer or a self-employed barrister.
 Recent UC graduates have also found roles as research counsel, judge’s clerk, policy analyst and Māori development advisor.